Santiago01011/ToDoListApp/doc.md

 # Documentation for Task Management System

 ## Overview
-This documentation provides an overview of the key components of the Task Management System, including the `Task`, `TaskHandler`, and `TaskJsonBuilder` classes.
-These classes are responsible for managing tasks, handling JSON serialization/deserialization, and providing utility methods for task operations.
+This documentation provides an overview of the key components of the Task Management System, including the `Task`, `TaskHandler`, `TaskJsonBuilder`, and `DBHandler` classes.
+These classes are responsible for managing tasks, handling JSON serialization/deserialization, database synchronization, and providing utility methods for task operations.

 ---